hhru/api/docs_eng/resumes.md

 GET /resumes/{resume_id}
 ```

+>!!
+Note that there have been changes in access to contact details.
+Please read the information on [contact-by-co

 returns an indicated CV.
 If the CV visibility is set
 to "visible to entire Internet" or "by direct link" (`everyone` and `direct`
 respectively), it is possible to request the CV without being authorized.